 Control Flow

-Anything inside a workflow's run() method is parsed into Waymark IR at registration time, then compiled to a DAG.
-The patterns below are what the parser recognizes today.
+Anything inside a workflow's run() method is parsed into Waymark IR at registration time, then compiled into the program the runtime executes.
+The patterns below are what the compiler recognizes today.
 They cover almost everything you'd actually want to write - and where they don't, the compiler tells you up front, not at recovery time.

 Sequential chains